 Academies ensure that suitable internet filtering is in place, and equip students to stay safe online at academy and at home.

-There is no single way of identifying an individual who is likely to be susceptible to an extremist ideology.
+There is no single way of identifying an individual who is likely to be susceptible to radicalisation into terrorism .
 Radicalisation can occur quickly or over a long period.

 Staff will be alert to changes in students’ behaviour.